kerstin-w/Travel-Africa/README.md

 - The profile owner can update their own profile by filling out the form, or adding information.
 - The from is validated and if the input is not valid, or data is missing the user will see an appropriate message on the screen.
-- THe user also has the option to change their password.
+- The user also has the option to change their password.

 <img src="documentation/features/edit-profile-1.png" width="600px" style="margin: 20px;">
 <img src="documentation/features/edit-profile-2.png" width="600px" style="margin: 20px;">